Celebrating 30 years of UIFI!

-The following organizations provided scholarships for their members to attend UIFI in 2019.
 Click the organization name to open an email message to the scholarship coordinator or take you to scholarship page for questions specific to that organization.

 Serving as a Student Coordinator at UIFI can be an awesome experience for a UIFI graduate.
 This is an opportunity to give back and contribute to the learning of your interfraternal brothers and sisters from across North America.
 UIFI Student Coordinators play a critical role in the program, from managing much of the logistical support for a session to delivering testimonials, which are consistently viewed as a highlight of the UIFI experience.